 The First Pentecost (Shavuot) in the Old Covenant

-During the festival of Shavuot, a sample of the first of the wheat harvest (note that believers in Christ are often referred to as the wheat, as opposed to the tares) was brought to the priests.
+During the festival of Shavuot, a sample of the first of the wheat harvest (note that believers in Christ are often referred to as wheat, as opposed to tares) was brought to the priests.
 This wheat was baked into two loaves of leavened bread and waved before the altar.
 Notably, this is the only feast that includes leaven in the offering.
-The purpose for the inclusion of leaven isn’t detailed, but it possibly points to both Jew and Gentile being made into one body under the New Covenant.
-Why two loaves, and not just one?
-I believe it is again pointing to the same thing – one loaf for Israel, one loaf for Gentiles under the New Covenant:
+The purpose for the inclusion of leaven isn’t detailed, but I believe it possibly points to both Jew and Gentile being made into one body under the New Covenant.
+A similar question might be – why are there TWO loaves, and not just one?
+Could this be pointing to the same thing – Jew and Gentile made one under the New Covenant?

 Awesome.
 Let’s keep going.
-Hebrew4Christians continues – “Moses ascended the mountain, and there God commanded him to tell the leaders that if they would obey the LORD and keep His covenant, then they would be the LORD’s “kingdom of priests and “holy nation“.”
-(Exodus 19:6) Hmmmm, sound familiar?
+Hebrew4Christians states in their article on Shavuot – “Moses ascended the mountain, and there God commanded him to tell the leaders that if they would obey the LORD and keep His covenant, then they would be the LORD’s “kingdom of priests and “holy nation“.”
+(Exodus 19:6) Hmmmm, does that phrase sound familiar?
 In the Church Age fulfillment of Shavuot, we are also called a royal priesthood and holy nation:

 Ok, carrying on!
 The people respond that they will follow the LORD’s commandments and enter into covenant with Him.
-[This, of course, is the covenant of the Law, which in the future gets superseded by the New and Better Covenant in Jesus’ blood.]
+[This, of course, is the covenant of the Law, which at the fulfillment of Passover gets superseded by the New and Better Covenant in Jesus’ blood.]
 God tells them to “Be ready for the third day; for on the third day the LORD will come down on Mount Sinai in the sight of all the people”.
-They were to sanctify themselves via specific purification rites, which they carried out as directed.
-In the new covenant, we are washed and purified by the blood of Jesus.
-[I’m telling you – it’s all about the blood!]
+In the meantime, they were to sanctify themselves via specific purification rites, which they carried out as directed.
+In parallel, in the the new covenant, we are washed and purified by the blood of Jesus.

-Incidentally, this “third day” was not repeated at Pentecost in 32AD, nor is it prophesied to be repeated in the future despite what some Catholic sites are erroneously claiming.
+Incidentally, this “third day” was not repeated at Pentecost in 32AD (or whichever year Jesus died), nor is it prophesied to be repeated in the future – despite what some Catholic mysticism sites erroneously claim.

 Hebrew4Christians continues – “Rabbinic tradition says that the Torah was actually given on the sixth of Sivan, the Shabbat following the new moon of Sivan that year.
 On Shabbat morning of the sixth of Sivan, exactly seven weeks after the Exodus, all the children of Israel gathered at the foot of Mount Sinai, where the LORD descended amidst thunder, lightning, billowing smoke, fire, and the voluminous blast of the shofar.
 The LORD then declared the foundation of moral conduct required of the people, the Ten Commandments.
 The sound of a shofar grew louder and louder until terror gripped the heart of the people.
 As the LORD began speaking the second commandment, however, the people began falling back in fear…”